 With a solo album in the pipeline, Yussef says working solo allows him to be free: uncompromising in choices of sounds and collaborators.
 He's running with that freedom, working on multiple projects as a producer and player with some of the key names in the UK jazz scene and beyond.
 A testament to the breadth and scope of his work, Yussef sound tracked and curated the Louis Vuitton dinner show Paris Men's Fashion Week in January, collaborating with none other than Virgil Abloh and Benji B.

 It's an exciting time ahead, with more of those soaring, epic, and

 intricate soundscapes that don't sound quite like anything else to come.

 Drumming is a way of communicating and expressing yourself, he says - and in 2019, there's no doubt Yussef Dayes is going to be the one leading the conversation.

-Yussef Dayes will play the Dekmantel Festival in Amsterdam, NL on 1st August.
+Yussef Dayes will play the Pitchfork Music Festival in Paris on 31st October.